tapasrnk/cp/README.md

 # cp
-Some data structure and algo and templet implemented by me.
+Some data structure and algo and templet .
 1. DSU (Disjoint Set Union)
 2. Segmenet Tree with point update